ConorSNES/pjcard/README.md

 # //projectcard//

-**-- THIS IS A VERY EARLY VERSION OF .
-MORE FEATURES WILL BE ADDED OVER TIME. --**
+**-- THIS IS A VERY EARLY VERSION OF THE FINAL PROGRAM.
+MORE FEATURES WILL BE ADDED OVER TIME. -- *You can vote to prioritise features to be added

 Project card is an open source rendition of the card game blackjack